ytj254/SimLKAS/README.md

 # SimLKAS

-Code for **SimLKAS**, a simulation-based framework for verification and validation of Lane Keeping Assistance Systems (LKAS).
+Code for **SimLKAS: a simulation-based framework for verification and validation of lane keeping assistance systems**.
 This repository accompanies the publication:
 [https://doi.org/10.1080/15472450.2025.2559224](https://doi.org/10.1080/15472450.2025.2559224)